sk2282/ECE3400_Team8/lab4.md

       }
 ```
-##### d.
-The serial monitor shows what we expect.
+* The serial monitor shows what we expect.
 The transmitting Arduino sends the payload, and the receiving Arduino gets the maze.

 Transmit: